smcclatchy/ngs-lesson/_episodes/04-narayanan.md

 ~~~
-### print the first several rows of the experiment design
+### print the first several rows of the experimental design
 head(exp_design)
 ~~~
 {: .r}